 Determines whether only the selected items or the entire document is exported.
 If a text frame is selected, the entire story including overset text is exported.

-If Document is selected, all page items from all spreads are exported, except for master page items that have not been overridden and page items on invisible layers.
+If Document is selected, all page items from all spreads are exported, except for parent page items that have not been overridden and page items on invisible layers.
 XML tags and generated indexes and tables of contents are also ignored.

-The location of the items on the page determines the reading order.
+Based On Page Layout: The location of the items on the page determines the reading order.

 If Based On Page Layout is selected, InDesign determines the reading order of page objects by scanning left to right and top to bottom.
 In some instances, especially in complex, multicolumn documents, the design elements sometimes do not appear in the desired reading order.
 Use Dreamweaver to rearrange and format the contents.